LSEG-API-Samples/Article.EMA.Java.MarketPriceSubscriber/README.md

 ## <a id="building-the-marketpricesubscriber" name="building-the-marketpricesubscriber"></a>Building the _MarkePriceSubscriber_ and the _ValueAddObjectsForEMA_

+### Make sure the _ValueAddObjectsForEMA_ submodule is downloaded

+Before you start building the project make sure the _ValueAddObjectsForEMA_ submodule is properly downloaded.
+To this aim list the files conatined into the _./ValueAddObjectsForEMA_ directory.
+This directory should contain several script and source files.
+If it's empty, please run the following Git commands in the root directory of your _MarkePriceSubscriber_ project:

+    git submodule init
+    git submodule update

 ### Set the required environment variables

 This package includes some convenient files which will enable the developer to quickly build and run the example application.
 These scripts depend on the *JAVA_HOME* and *ELEKTRON_JAVA_HOME* environment variables.
 These variables must be set appropriately before you run any of the *build* or *run* scripts.